-- 35.5.
-The non-examining chairperson sends a report with a summary of the preceding examination process to the assessor, together with the following (in electronic version or as hard copies, as requested by the assessor):58 - 35.5.1.
+- 35.4.
+If unanimity could not be reached after the processes contemplated above (including if one or more of the examiners refused to participate in the dispute resolution process) the non-examining chairperson needs to approach the external assessor (see paragraph 31 above for the appointment of an assessor).
+It may be required that the assessor must first be appointed, if not already appointed in terms of paragraph 31 above. - 35.5.
+The non-examining chairperson sends a report with a summary of the preceding examination process to the assessor, together with the following (in electronic version or as hard copies, as requested by the assessor): 58 - 35.5.1.
 The appointment letter (Form I) with the instructions for assessment including deadlines for the submission of the assessor report, the human resources form and the bank account form; - 35.5.2.
 The doctoral dissertation; - 35.5.3.
 The anonymised reports from the examiners; - 35.5.4.
 A summary of the proceedings of the oral examination; and - 35.5.5.
 The candidate's point of view (a written response by the candidate to the anonymised reports from the examiners and the report of the non-examining chairperson). - 35.6.
 The task of the external assessor is not to serve as additional examiner.
-The assessor is required to work through the items listed above in paragraph 35.5 and to consider the criticism of the examiners factually.59 The assessor may request an oral irrespective of whether an oral has taken place by the examiners in the examination process preceding the appointment of the assessor.
+The assessor is required to work through the items listed above in paragraph 35.5 and to consider the criticism of the examiners factually.
+59 The assessor may request an oral irrespective of whether an oral has taken place by the examiners in the examination process preceding the appointment of the assessor.
 The purpose of such an oral is to assist the assessor in the task of indicating how the dispute must be handled.
-An oral must take place by the assessor if an oral has not taken place by the examiners and if the assessor concludes that the degree should be conferred (see paragraphs 36.8.3 and 36.11 below). - 35.7.
-The report of the external assessor, which indicate how the dispute must be dealt with, is made available to the non-examining chairperson.60 - 35.8.
-A final report summarising the findings of the examination panel and the external assessor is submitted by the non-examining chairperson to the departmental chairperson and to the Research Committee, 61 via the chairperson of the Research Committee.
-The report of the external assessor is also submitted to the Research Committee via the Dean's Office for consideration.
-62
+An oral must take place by the assessor if an oral has not taken place by the examiners and if the assessor concludes that the degree should be conferred (see paragraphs 36.8.3 and 36.11 below).

-58 Based on Calendar 2023 (Part 1 General) Postgraduate Qualifications para 6.8.4.
+58 Based on Yearbook 2024 (Part 1 General) Postgraduate Qualifications para 6.8.4.

-59 Calendar 2023 (Part 1 General) Postgraduate Qualifications para 6.8.4.
+59 Yearbook 2024 (Part 1 General) Postgraduate Qualifications para 6.8.4.